-Turn right two times, pull yourself over the stone stairwell … avoid children and stray dogs under your feet.
+Turn right twice, pull yourself over the stone stairwell … avoid children and stray dogs under your feet.
 Feel along the cement walls until your fingers touch the frayed rope railing.
 Follow it to the end of the path, turn left.
 Finally … home.

 Fifty-nine-year-old Aser Roger was born in this house.
 But, since losing his eyesight, the familiar route home was just a memory.
 He relied solely on his senses to bring him through the maze that he once knew as his neighbourhood.

 Blindness meant more than just giving up the independence to walk and enjoy once-cherished sights.
 For Aser Roger, it meant being unable to care for his loved ones.

 This proud father of three daughters was once the primary provider for his family.
 One day he bent down to pick some crops, and a branch scratched the cornea of his left eye.
 He lost the vision in that eye but continued farming for several more years until a cataract clouded the vision in his right eye.
 After that, he could no longer farm.

 Aser Roger lived in a world of shadows and hopelessness for a year and a half.
 “Every morning when I wake up I pray to God to help me find a way out of this situation,” he said.